Robinlovelace/odnet/README.md

-Disaggregating origin-destination data: methods, implementations, and optimal parameters for generating accurate route networks for sustainable transport planning
+Assessing methods for generating route networks from origin-destionation
+data: jittering, routing, and visualisation
 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->